SunWeb3Sec/DeFiHackLabs/tutorials/03_write_your_own_poc/en/readme.md

 ### Step 3: Reproduce code
-After analysis the attack transaction function calls,Let’s now try to reproduce some code:
+After analysis of the attack transaction function calls, let’s now try to reproduce some code:

 #### Step A. Complete fixtures.